ZoneMinder/zmeventnotification/docs/guides/install.rst

  - If your ``MQTT:Simple`` library was installed a while ago, you may need to update it.
 A new ``login`` method was added to that library on Dec 2018 which is required (`ref <https://github.com/Juerd/Net-MQTT-Simple/blob/cf01b43c27893a07185d4b58ff87db183d08b0e9/Changes#L21>`__)

-Note that starting 1.0, we also use ``File::Spec``, ``Getopt::Long`` and ``Config::IniFiles`` as additional libraries.
-My ubuntu installation seemed to include all of this by default (even though ``Config::IniFiles`` is not part of base perl).
+Note that starting 1.0, we also use ``File::Spec`` and ``Getopt::Long`` as additional libraries.
+My ubuntu installation seemed to include all of this by default.

 If you get errors about missing libraries, you'll need to install the missing ones like so:

 ::

-    perl -MCPAN -e "install XXXX" # where XXX is Config::IniFiles, for example
+    perl -MCPAN -e "install XXXX" # where XXX is YAML::XS, for example

 If you are also planning on using the machine learning hooks, you will need to make sure you have Python3 and pip3 installed and working properly.
 Refer to your OS package documentation on how to get Python3 and pip3.